 Though when you go to pressure wash your house, there is bound to be some kind of runoff that will get on your yard, plants, and other possible valued items you have lying around.

-The main focus of pressure washing your house is to get rid of all the glut and mould that is building upon the walls of your house.
+The main focus of pressure washing your house is to get rid of all the glut and mold that is building upon the walls of your house.
 It will make your house look as good as new.

 Usually what you use will be diluted to a 3:1 water to bleach ratio.

 If you do this, when the bleach runoff seeps into your yard and garden, it will be more diluted.

 What Kind of Bleach Should You Use?

-Other Remedies For Pressure Washing Your Home
+Other Remedies For Pressure Washing with Bleach

 You may want to know what other options you have to make the decision to clean your house and have it looking as good as new.

-But as there are with all options, you will need to be able to weigh the pros against the cons so you can make the best decision for both cleaning your house and the health of your grass and plants.
+You should be able to weigh the pros and cons so you can make the best decision for an alternative.

 Can You Use Detergents?

-If your home is going to be washed with simple detergents, these biodegradable ingredients are usually diluted to a 10:1 water to bleach ratio.
+If your home is going to be washed with simple detergents, these biodegradable ingredients are usually diluted to a 10:1 water to detergent ratio.

 You will notice your grass or any other plants touched by the chemical, will start to develop some brown spots on them.

 Watch Out for Salient

-You do not want to have your grass or plants covered for too long since that can kill them too.
+You do not want to have your grass or plants covered for too long since that can harm them as well.

-So take your time, clean your house, and keep the grass and plants that help make your home a home, alive and flourishing as long as they should.
+Take your time, clean your house, and keep the grass and plants that help make your home a home, alive and flourishing as long as they should.